pgailinas/dip-ai-image-detection/docs/Project_Directory_Structure.md

 ## Google Drive Structure

 Due to GitHub file size limitations, all image datasets are stored externally in Google Drive as ZIP files.
-When needed, the specific file is expanded by the notebooks into local storage for access.
+When needed, notebooks download and extract the required ZIP file into the local Colab runtime.

 ```text
 releases/